-“When we look at their detox we have to very carefully establish their chemical use history” she explains, “sometimes people minimise what they have been taking and sometimes they exaggerate a bit… They are nervous of coming off that substance.”
+Dawn, Head Nurse at Castle Craig says: “When we look at detox, we have to very carefully establish the patient’s chemical use history.
+Sometimes people minimise what they have been taking, and sometimes they exaggerate… They are nervous about coming off that substance.”

-They back up the interview phase by testing the patients’ blood and this says Jane, “gives us a very clear picture.
+They back up the assessment phase by testing the patients’ blood, and this says Dawn, “gives us a very clear picture.
 Sometimes we come across substances that haven’t been mentioned, for example, somebody has come in primarily for a problem with alcohol but has also been taking Benzodiazepines – and that’s a bit of a dangerous mixture… So we have to treat both of these substances as part of their detox.”

-Prof Jonathan Chick explains that the medication dose for each patient is closely monitored during the alcohol detox phase.
+Prof Jonathan Chick, our Consultant Psychiatrist and Medical Director, explains that the medication dose for each patient is closely monitored during the alcohol detox phase.
 “If you think of the nervous system of an alcohol abuser as a spring, on which alcohol has been sitting like a heavyweight… when the weight is suddenly removed, the spring is unstable” – which can lead to alcohol withdrawal symptoms of shaking, trembling, anxiety or even hallucinations.

 - How much alcohol the person has been drinking,